Saturday, 13 March 2021

 Den Fenella Creek

 Returning to the Overcliff Track, I pressed on to Empress Lookout and then down the steep wooden steps towards the famed Valley of the Waters.
-Instead of heading into the valley, I followed the Nature Track instead, crossing the top of Empress canyon as I continued my westwards journey.
+Instead of heading into the valley, I followed the Nature Track instead, crossing the top of Empress Canyon as I continued my westward journey.
+My aim was Roberts Pass, located some distance further along the cliffs.

 A beautiful view of the Jamison Valley from Breakfast Point Lookout